 Where to Stay in Camden with Kids

 If you need a place to stay in Camden with kids, we have a few suggestions.
 A lot of families like Whitehall, a historic hotel that sits at the base of Mount Battle.
 It’s a short walk from downtown Camden and less than a mile from Camden Harbor.
 At 16 Bay View, guests can overlook the harbor directly from the boutique hotel, which has a rooftop terrace with incredible views.
-For guests who want a classic Maine vacation, The Hawthorne Innhas the look of a quaint Queen Anne Victorian Inn, featuring beautifully manicured grounds.
 The Hartstone Inn and Hideaway is a Victorian-style B&B right near the water.